 Eczema ointments are greasy, but medicated ingredients penetrate the skin better as an ointment, so prescription eczema treatments often come in ointment form.
 These are usually very sticky and get on your clothing and sheets.

-Eczema creams are far better options to treat eczema because they are thick and luxurious, but no greasy.
-Look out for soothing fatty acids and ingredients like argan oil in your eczema cream, which work to hydrate the skin and soothe inflammation.
+Eczema creams are more popular than ointments to treat eczema because they are thick and luxurious, but not greasy.
+In ointments and creams, look for soothing fatty acids and ingredients like argan oil which work to hydrate the skin and soothe inflammation.

 Eczema oils are a great alternative to treat eczema especially if you want an organic or natural eczema treatment.
 If you do not mind the greasy feeling of oil- you can apply a soothing oil to your eczema like PAORR 100% moroccan argan oil.
 You also can choose to first use an oil for eczema and then follow with an eczema cream.
 Applying the oil first on damp skin and then covering with the eczema cream the best way to moisturize the dry skin caused by eczema.